 If You Have Moved Recently

 If you moved to another house or apartment your cat will have a hard time adjusting to this new environment.
 Cats are territorial animals and moving to a new home is like you waking up one day in a foreign country without money and not speaking the language.
-So it’s really traumatic for a cat to change the physical space where they have been living because it means the absolute lack of confidence and domination of its territory, it’s all new.
+So it’s really traumatic for a cat to change the physical space they have been living because it means the absolute lack of confidence and domination of its territory, it’s all new.
 Fortunately, there are efficient ways how to relax your cat when you move to a new home.

 New Pet Or Human

 If you add a new pet to your home, let’s say a dog or a new kitty, your cat may or may not accept this new member.
-If the new member is another cat and it doesn’t get along with your kitty, one or both cats will start showing depressive type symptoms.
+If the new member is another cat and it doesn’t get along with your kitty, one or both cats will start fighting or showing depressive type symptoms.

 The same could happen with a new dog or any new pet that will be part of the household.
 But not only a new pet can cause your cat depression; if a new human is added to the family, this also can create behavioral problems in your cat.